Extending Moodle: Plugins and LTIs

 Please fill out the New LTI Request Form to request an LTI integration:

-LTI integrations require the third-party tool provider to work with us to integrate LTI tools.
-The license holder will be required to:
+LTI integrations require the third-party tool provider to work with eLSupport to integrate their LTI tools.
+The license holder (you) will be required to:

 • Work with eLSupport to ensure that the LTI conforms to VCC policies.